google-deepmind/mujoco/doc/XMLreference.rst

 :el-prefix:`sensor/` **framepos** (*)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This element creates a sensor that returns the 3D position of the spatial frame of the object, in global coordinates.
+This element creates a sensor that returns the 3D position of the spatial frame of the object, in global coordinates or optionally with respect to a given frame-of-reference.

 :at:`name`, :at:`noise`, :at:`cutoff`, :at:`user`
    See :ref:`CSensor`.